Uncle Luke: 1990s

 In 1994, he reunited with Fresh Kid Ice, and a local rapper named Verb made an album under the banner The New 2 Live Crew.
 It is the last 2 Live Crew related project to feature him.
-The album became a moderate hit, peaking at #52 on the Billboard 200 and #9 on the Top R&B/Hip-Hop Albums, as well as producing two charting singles, "Hell, Yeah" and "You Go Girl" who were both made into music videos.
+The album became a moderate hit, peaking at No. 52 on the Billboard 200 and No. 9 on the Top R&B/Hip-Hop Albums, as well as producing two charting singles, "Hell, Yeah" and "You Go Girl" who were both made into music videos.

 Freak for Life is Campbell's fourth album.
 It was released on July 12, 1994, through Luke Records.
-Freak for Life peaked at #174 on the Billboard 200 and #24 on the Top R&B/Hip-Hop Albums, making it his lowest charting album at the time.
-One single found mild success, "It's Your Birthday" peaked at #33 on the Hot Rap Singles and #91 on the Hot R&B/Hip-Hop Singles & Tracks.
+Freak for Life peaked at No. 174 on the Billboard 200 and No. 24 on the Top R&B/Hip-Hop Albums, making it his lowest charting album at the time.
+One single found mild success, "It's Your Birthday" peaked at No. 33 on the Hot Rap Singles and No. 91 on the Hot R&B/Hip-Hop Singles & Tracks.

 Also in 1994, Campbell co-founded Liberty City Optimists, an inner city youth sports program.
 One of his notable apprentices is Devonta Freeman, who went on to play college football for Florida State Seminoles, rival of the Hurricanes.

 Campbell and his label, Luke Records, Inc. went bankrupt in 1995 and sold their catalogs to Joseph Weinberger and Lil' Joe Records, Inc. in 1996.

 Uncle Luke was released on May 14, 1996, on Luther Campbell Music and was mainly produced by Darren "DJ Spin" Rudnick, and Rod XL, with additional production by Frankie Cutlass, Ice Cube and Doug E. Fresh.
-Uncle Luke was a success, peaking at #51 on the Billboard 200 and #8 on the Top R&B/Hip-Hop Albums and spawned a single, "Scarred", which made it to #64 on the Billboard Hot 100 and #7 on the Hot Rap Singles, the song was also turned into a Video.
+Uncle Luke was a success, peaking at No. 51 on the Billboard 200 and No. 8 on the Top R&B/Hip-Hop Albums and spawned a single, "Scarred", which made it to No. 64 on the Billboard Hot 100 and No. 7 on the Hot Rap Singles, the song was also turned into a Video.

 Changin' the Game is the sixth album released by Campbell.
 It was released on November 11, 1997, on the Island Black Music label in collaboration with Luke Records and featured production from Campbell, Rod XL, Lil' Jon and Louis "Ugly" Howard.
-Though the album was met with some positive reviews, the album was a flop and remains Campbell's lowest charting album, only making it to #49 on the Top R&B/Hip-Hop Albums.
-However, the single "Raise the Roof" found great success peaking at #26 on the Billboard Hot 100 and #1 on the Hot Rap Singles.
+Though the album was met with some positive reviews, the album was a flop and remains Campbell's lowest charting album, only making it to No. 49 on the Top R&B/Hip-Hop Albums.
+However, the single "Raise the Roof" found great success peaking at No. 26 on the Billboard Hot 100 and No. 1 on the Hot Rap Singles.
 The song helped to popularize the arm gesture by the same name which involved repeatedly extending ones arms upwards with the palms of the hands also facing upwards.
 The song is also featured in the compilation album Jock Jams Volume 4.